-Due: Monday, Oct 12 at 11:59 pm
+Due: Monday, Oct 11 at 11:59 pm

-CBM Project
+Intervention Project

-Students will complete a project using CBM to assess and intervene with one student at their practicum site.
+Students will complete a project using Curriculum Based Measures (CBM; Acadience, i-ready Math) to assess and intervene with one student or a small group of students at their practicum site.
 The interventions must be minimally monitored for a six week period.
 Trend-lines must be developed.
 If the interventions are not meeting the expectations of the team, changes must be made and interventions continued.
 This project must include baseline data collection, a targeted, evidence-based invention with measurable outcomes.
 You must document collaboration with the teacher, school administrator or respective school leader.
 Students will use the NCSP case study structure to summarize and report the results of this project.
-The NCSP case study structure is available on BlackBoard.
+The NCSP case study structure is available in Content in Learning Suite.
 The project will be evaluated based on the rubric inherent in the NCSP case study structure.